North Cotes: Notable residents

-T. R. Matthews

-Rev. Timothy Richard Matthews (1826–1910) was North Cotes' Curate-in-charge from 1859 and Rector from 1869–1907.
+Rev. Timothy Richard Matthews (1826–1910) was North Cotes' curate-in-charge from 1859, and rector from 1869 to 1907.
 He was an enthusiastic amateur musician with a keen interest in composing church music.
-He published many hymn tunes, including the tunes North Coates and Ludborough.
+He published many hymn tunes, including the tunes "North Coates" and "Ludborough".
 He compiled The North Coates Supplemental Tune Book (1883, rev. 1899).
 He commissioned two volumes of newly composed organ music called The Village Organist (1870, 1872) that were sold to raise funds for the North Coates organ fund.